ABOUT US CONTACT US DISCLAIMER HOME LINKS NEWS AND VIEWS

 Q. Are these fees payable at closing or added monthly to the loan balance?

-A. Typically, the only out of pocket expense for participation in the Reverse Mortgage program is $300 towards the cost of a home appraisal.
+A. Typically, the only out of pocket expense for participation in the Reverse Mortgage program is the cost of the appraisal.

 Q. What about the interest rate?

-A. Only adjustable interest rate loans are currently available.
-The borrower does have the option of either a monthly adjusting rate or an annually adjusting rate.
-Rates are linked to the one year U.S. Treasury Security Rate.
-The change in the interest rate has no effect on the amount or the number of loan advances that the borrower can receive, but causes the loan balance to grow at a faster or slower rate.
+A. The borrower does have the option of either a monthly adjusting rate, an annually adjusting rate or a fixed rate.
+Rates are linked to the one year U.S. Treasury Security Rate or the LIBOR (London Interbank Offered Rate).
+The change in the interest rate has no effect on the amount or the number of loan advances that the borrower can receive, but it does cause the loan balance to grow at a faster or slower rate.

 Q. When is loan repayment due?

-A. The loan is due and payable when the borrowers no longer occupy the property as their principal residence, or if they fail to comply with the loan agreement.
-The loan agreement states that the borrowers understand it is their responsibility to maintain the property and to pay the real estate taxes and hazard insurance premiums.
+A. The loan is due and payable when the borrowers no longer occupy the property as their principal residence for 365 days in a row, or if they fail to comply with the loan agreement, i.e., pay property tax or maintain Homeowner's Insurance.
+The loan agreement also states that the borrowers understand that it is their responsibility to maintain the property in normal living condition.

 The loan must be repaid in one payment, either from the sale of the home or through other resources.
-There is no requirement that the property be sold, only that the loan is repaid.
+There is no requirement that the property be sold, only that the loan is repaid, i.e., the beneficiaries can get a "forward" mortgage.

 Q. What is the effect on public benefits?

 A. Loan proceeds are not considered income and will not affect Social Security or Medicare because these programs are not based on need.
-You'll need to check with the benefit specialist for that program.
+You'll need to check with the benefit specialist for the Medicaid or SSI programs as certain rules must be adhered so as not to be disqualified for these types of public benefit programs.

 Q. What is the eligibility requirement?

-The home must be owned free and clear or only a small remaining balance exists.
+The home must be owned free and clear or only a reasonable remaining balance exists.
 The Reverse Mortgage may be used to pay off the balance on an existing loan.

-The property must be a single-family or up to a four-unit dwelling.
+The property must be a single-family, condo, townhouse, or up to a four-unit dwelling.

 Q. How much can be borrowed?

-A. The maximum amount that can be borrowed is based on these three factors ...
+A. Maximum amount that can be borrowed is based on these three factors:

 The market value of the home.